timescale/docs/ai/index.md

 ## Embedding models

-Timescale Vector works with the most popular embedding models that have output vectors of 2,000 dimensions or less.
-Here are some popular choices for text embeddings for use with Timescale Vector:
+pgvectorscale works with the most popular embedding models that have output vectors of 2,000 dimensions or less.
+Here are some popular choices for text embeddings for use with pgvectorscale:

 - [OpenAI embedding models](https://platform.openai.com/docs/guides/embeddings/): text-embedding-ada-002 is OpenAI's recommended embedding generation model.
 - [Sentence transformers](https://huggingface.co/sentence-transformers): Several popular open source models for embedding generation from text.